2025 Jersey City mayoral election

 The 2025 Jersey City mayoral election was held on November 4, 2025.
-A runoff will be held on December 2, 2025, between the top two candidates, as none achieved a majority of the vote in the general election.
+A runoff was held on December 2, 2025, between the top two candidates, as none achieved a majority of the vote in the general election.
 Incumbent Democratic Mayor Steven Fulop was eligible to seek re-election to a fourth four-year term, but announced he would instead run for governor.

+Incumbent city councillor James Solomon was elected in a December 2 runoff, defeating former state governor Jim McGreevey.